-MGT 610 Marketing
+BUS 610 Marketing

 Introduces students to the area of marketing management and analysis of the domain of marketing, including theories of how marketing managers make decisions, appeal to consumers, and develop unique marketing strategies.
 The managerial implications of these theoretical foundations will also be presented.
-3 semester credits

-MGT 618 Collective Bargaining and Labor Relations
+BUS 618 Collective Bargaining and Labor Relations